gaurav-dixitv/rovers/README.md

 <!-- ABOUT THE PROJECT -->
 ## Rovers

 A prototype of the Rovers environment.
-Written as a C++ template header-only library, it can be used in a project by including a single entry header wihout the need for a shared/dynamic library.
+A C++ template header-only library.
+Directly use the headers in your project -- does not need compilation, packaging and installation.
 Python bindings are provided for prototyping.

-The library is designed for:
+The library is designed for
-* Ease of use: The library manages all the hairy bits (think memory, threading, generics) for you.
+* Ease of use: Manages all the hairy bits (think memory, threading, generics).
 * Flexibility: Algorithms are agent/environment/learning agnostic and can be mixed in a variety of ways.
 Language bindings provide an interface for rapid prototyping.
 * Performance: The rover environment was part of the thyme library for rl, evolution and planning with cpu/gpu/threading optimizations: pay only for what you use.